On-line Te Reo Māori Dictionary

 Her job was to teach cooking to the children of the Te Kaha school.

-Ehara nā Aria ngā tamariki, nā Ataahua kē ngā tamariki.
+Ehara nā Aroha ngā tamariki, nā Ataahua kē ngā tamariki.

-The women are not Aria's, they are actually Ataahua's children.
+The women are not Aroha's, they are actually Ataahua's children.

 Rua haora noa-atu-rā i waiata ai ngā tamariki.